mahmoudhesham009/TF-IDF/README.md

-Documaents searching algorithim running of distrbuted system using zookeeper as co-cordinator
+•	This Document searching algorithm running on distributed nods using zookeeper as co-coordinator